Couple walking down a country lane

 Deposit and Tenancy Agreement

-We’ll pull together the tenancy agreement - an assured shorthold tenancy (AST) which provides a standard set of rights and responsibilities for all parties.
+We’ll pull together a tenancy agreement which provides a standard set of rights and responsibilities for all parties.
 Other conditions may be added into the tenancy agreement, which will be signed by you and the landlord.

 You’ll also need to pay the first month’s rent and security deposit before the tenancy starts.
 In some cases, we can offer a Zero Deposit protection product as an alternative.